Opening

 Less warm than mittens with equivalent insulation

-What's the technical difference between ski gloves and ski mittens?
+What is the technical difference between ski gloves and mittens?

-The distinction between gloves and mittens starts with their design idea.
+The difference between gloves and mittens starts with the way they are designed.

-When it comes to comfort and ease of handling, there's no doubt: gloves give you much more power freedom of movement.
-Grabbing your poles, pulling out the phone or making precise gestures becomes child's play.
-With mittens, it's a different story: dexterity is reduced, and certain maneuvers can quickly become a little challenging, especially on varied or technical slopes.
+When it comes to comfort and maneuverability, there is no doubt: gloves provide much greater freedom of movement.
+Grabbing your poles, taking out your phone, or performing precise actions becomes effortless.
+With mittens, things are different: dexterity is more limited, and some tasks can quickly become challenging, especially on varied or technical slopes.

-As for warmth, it's a question of design: the gloves let a little more cold air pass between the fingers, while the mittens create a cozy mini-pocket of air that keeps the hands nice and warm.
+As for warmth, it all comes down to design.
+Gloves allow more cold air to circulate between the fingers, while mittens create a cozy pocket of warm air that helps keep your hands comfortable.

-If you want the best of both worlds, there are lobster mittens!
-Very popular in ski touring and snowboard, they separate only the thumb and forefinger, while the other fingers remain together.
-The result: a better grip without sacrificing warmth.
+If you are looking for the best of both worlds, lobster mittens are a great option.
+Very popular among ski tourers and snowboarders, they separate only the thumb and index finger while keeping the remaining fingers together.
+The result: improved grip without sacrificing warmth.

-Gloves or mittens: which is warmer for skiing?
+Gloves or mittens: which option is warmer for skiing?

 Mittens